ntedgi/kube-argocd-helm-workshop/README.md

 ## Step 6 - inject enviorment veraible
-open shell into the pod just like `docker exec` read and delete `SECRET.txt` there you will find the host name for `friend` pod the command you need is :
+open shell into the pod just like `docker exec` read `SECRET.txt` there you will find the host name for `friend` pod and instruction on how to add new env veraible to service the command you need is :
 `kubectl -n <NAME-SPACE> exec -it <POD>`